3C277.1 e-MERLIN workshop: Part 2 - Imaging

 ← back to top

-Experiment with changing the relative weights given to longer baselines.
-Applying a taper reduces this, giving a larger synthesised beam more sensitive to extended emission.
-This just changes the weights during gridding for imaging, no permanent change to the uv data.
-However, strong tapering increases the noise.
+Next, we experiment with changing the relative weights assigned to longer baselines.
+Applying a taper reduces this, resulting in a larger synthesised beam that is more sensitive to extended emissions.
+This process only alters the weights during gridding for imaging, with no permanent change to the uv data.
+However, strong tapering can increase the noise.

-Look at the uv distance plot and choose an outertaper (half-power of Gaussian taper applied to data) which is about 2/3 of the longest baseline.
-Units are wavelengths, so calculate that or plot amp vs. uvwave.
+Examine the $uv$ distance plot and select an outer taper (half-power of a Gaussian taper applied to the data) that is approximately 2/3 of the longest baseline.
+The units are in wavelengths, so either calculate that or plot amplitude versus uvwave.

 tclean(vis='1252+5634.ms',